String

 and insert

-index is in the middle of a character.
+specified index falls within the middle of a character.

 ASCII Strings